knime/knime-ui-table/README.md

 ## Building

-To build the PageBuilder as [Vue library], use the following command:
+To build the table component as [Vue library], use the following command:

 ```sh
 npm run build